nuprl/TypeWhich/README.md

     Build the tool as described in the repository, and then copy (or symlink) the `MaxMigrate` program to `bin/MaxMigrate` in the
-    <span class="smallcaps">TypeWhich</span> directory..
+    <span class="smallcaps">TypeWhich</span> directory.
 On Linux, the
     executable is at:

         migeed-palsberg-popl2020/.stack-work/install/x86_64-linux-tinfo6/
         lts-13.25/8.6.5/bin/MaxMigrate

-3. Siek and Vachharajani (2008) is implemented in OCaml 3.12 (which is quite old).
+2. Siek and Vachharajani (2008) is implemented in OCaml 3.12 (which is quite old).
 The following repository has an implementation of the tool, with a modified parser and printer that is compatible with
     <span class="smallcaps">TypeWhich</span>: